Rocky5/Xbox-Softmodding-Tool/README.md

 ##  Background:

 I set out to try and make the softmodding process as pain free and user friendly as possible.
 You don't need to have a specific MS dashboard version or mess about in menus trying to backup your EEPROM or even working out what version to install.
-I do it for you, I backup the EEPROM I give you an easy to use settings menu ( NKPatcher Settings ) that has all the info you need to get the just of things.
+I do it for you, I backup the EEPROM I give you an easy to use settings menu ( NKPatcher Settings ) that has all the info you need to get the gist of things.
 I have also made it as safe as I possibly can, by having recovery dashboards and fail safes in place in case you remove your dashboard or you format your E partition eg... you can always recover.

 ##### I even added support for 24 dashboard locations, so every other softmod dashboard install location is covered.